Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 ![](assets/app-start.png)

-Boom!!
-Everything’s looking great and your new project is almost ready to go!
+**Boom!!** Everything’s looking great and your new project is almost ready to go!

 ### Clean up the Default Files

 *Create React App* does load in a few bare-bones files and styles to give you a jumping-off point.
 However, you need to make a few changes to get everything cleaned up and ready for your new gallery app.

 First; open `index.js`, located in `/furry-friend-gallery/src/` and remove the following line:

+:writing_hand:

 `import ‘./index.css'`